Electronic versus Acoustic

 My preferred brand is Yamaha, due to their long reputation in providing quality keyboards, acoustic and electronic, at multiple price points.
 If you ever need to replace some keys or get your instrument serviced by a technician, going with the industry leader is a smart move.
 There are other good brands that you might consider.
 Roland is popular among my colleagues in private Facebook groups.
 My aim is not to provide a comprehensive view of the entire keyboard market but to guide you to a model that will serve you well.

-I recommend the Yamaha P-115 as my entry level of choice for a beginning pianist.
+I recommend the Yamaha P-125 as my entry level of choice for a beginning pianist.
 It has a rich sound for its price, which is about $800 plus tax.
 For this price, you get a bench, and most importantly, the three-pedal unit that connects into the non-folding keyboard stand.
-If you have more than $1000 to spend, consider looking at the entry level Arius YDP-143 or the next level Arius YDP-163.
-If you have more than $2000, then look at the entry level Clavinova CLP-625.
+If you have more than $1000 to spend, consider looking at the entry-level Arius YDP-143 or the next level Arius YDP-163.
+If you have more than $2000, then look at the entry-level Clavinova CLP-625.
 As you step up from the P series to Arius to Clavinova, you get clear improvements, even in the base model.

-For me, the action or touch is the most important feature, followed closely by the sampling, or how it sounds.
-There are other features that add cost that don’t matter much to me, but might be important to you.
+The action or touch is the most important feature, followed closely by the sampling, or how it sounds.
+There are other features that add cost without adding functionality.
+However, they may be important to you.
 Remember, you get most of the important features of each line in the base model.
 More expensive models in each series offer a variety of enhancements like better sound sampling, better materials like wood keys, better cabinetry, and sometimes subtle improvements to the action.
 Consider whether these touted benefits are worth the extra price and not just something that seems important from the advertising copy.

 If none of these models fit your budget, and you want to go for the cheapest one that minimally fits my definition of having 88 weighted keys, consider the Yamaha P-45.
 I don’t recommend it above due to its one major drawback described below.
 This model will cost about $550 plus tax once you add the mandatory accessories: bench, full-sized damper pedal, and the non-folding keyboard stand.
 Don’t buy the folding travel stand that looks like the letter X; it’s designed only for gigs.
 The major disappointment about the P-45 is that it only supports the single sustain pedal.
 For gigs, it’s tolerable, especially if you anchor it with lots of electrical tape.
 For everyday practice, it’s annoying since the pedal never stays in place.
 You cannot upgrade to the three-pedal unit since it does not work with the P-45.